Money Expert > Car Insurance > Medical Conditions & Car Insurance

 What happens after I notify the DVLA of my condition?

-After you notify the DVLA of your medical condition, they will conduct a series of assessments to determine whether you can safely drive.
 The DVLA should give you a decision within six weeks and you should usually be able to continue driving while you wait.

 To assess your fitness for driving, the DVLA may:

-• contact your doctor or consultant
+• Contact your doctor or consultant

-• arrange for you to be examined by a doctor
+• Arrange for you to be examined by a doctor

-• having you take a driving assessment, driving test, or eyesight test
+• Having you take a driving assessment, driving test, or eyesight test

 After conducting the assessment, the DVLA will decide whether you:

-• can continue driving
+• Can continue driving

-• can adapt your vehicle with special controls and continue driving
+• Can adapt your vehicle with special controls and continue driving

-• must stop driving and surrender your licence, for a period of time or indefinitely
+• Must stop driving and surrender your licence, for a period of time or indefinitely

 If you disagree with the DVLA's decision, you may launch an appeal.

-Driving a car adapted for disabled drivers
+Will my premiums increase if I’m driving a car adapted for disabled drivers?

 Car Insurance,